Alaska Marijuana Laws

 Cultivation

-Alaska marijuana laws allow residents to legally grow up to six plants at home, with no more than three of them mature at any given time.
-Growing between six and 25 plants is in a legal gray area; although not explicitly permitted, an Alaskan Supreme Court ruling dictates that possession at home for personal consumption is protected conduct by the right-to-privacy provision in the state’s constitution.
+Alaska marijuana laws allow residents to legally grow up to 6 plants at home, with no more than 3 of them mature at any given time.
+Growing between 6 and 25 plants is in a legal gray area; although not explicitly permitted, an Alaskan Supreme Court ruling dictates that possession at home for personal consumption is protected conduct by the right-to-privacy provision in the state’s constitution.

-Cultivation of 25 or more plants is a felony with a maximum penalty of five years in prison and $1,000 in fines.
-No specific penalty has yet been established for the cultivation of between seven and 24 plants.
-Growing marijuana for a person under age 19 is a felony punishable by as many as 10 years in prison and fines of up to $100,000, unless the grower is less than three years older than the minor.
+Cultivation of 25 or more plants is a felony with a maximum penalty of 5 years in prison and $1,000 in fines.
+Growing marijuana for a person under age 19 is a felony punishable by as many as 10 years in prison and fines of up to $100,000, unless the grower is less than 3 years older than the minor.

 Offense | Penalty | Incarceration | Max.
 Fine |